-The undersigned organizations and individuals write in strong support of AB 3048, a bill that would require browsers and devices to include a setting that enables a consumer to send an opt-out preference signal.
+The undersigned organizations and individuals urge you to sign AB 3048, a bill recently approved by the legislature that would require browsers and mobile operating systems to include a setting that enables a consumer to send an opt-out preference signal.
 While California consumers enjoy the right to send legally binding opt-out preference signals, major browsers like Chrome, Safari, and Edge, as well as the Android and iOS mobile platforms, have suppressed usage of this right by denying native opt-out preference signal functionality.
 This bill is vital to ensure that millions of Californians have a practical way to manage their privacy choices under the CCPA.

-The CCPA made California the first state in the nation to require that covered businesses respond to opt-out preference signals, which a consumer may send via a "platform, technology, or mechanism."1 When enabled, the signal automatically communicates the consumer's preference to opt-out of the sale or sharing of their personal information by each business with which the consumer interacts online.
+The CCPA made California the first state in the nation to require that covered businesses respond to opt-out preference signals, which a consumer may send via a "platform, technology, or mechanism."
+When enabled, the signal automatically communicates the consumer's preference to opt-out of the sale or sharing of their personal information by each business with which the consumer interacts online.